chinthan000/chinthan000/README.md

 - 👋 Hi, I’m @chinthan000
-- 👀 I’m interested in ...coding but still in alearning path
+- 👀 I’m interested in ...coding and tech ....still in a learning path
 - 🌱 I’m currently learning ... python and ml
 - 💞️ I’m looking to collaborate on ...software projects
 - 📫 How to reach me ...chinthanps0@gmail.com